bw2/bw2.github.io/2022-05-04-phenotype-based-prioritization.md

 <img width="729" alt="image" src="https://user-images.githubusercontent.com/6240170/166860896-d35babad-a1a5-4d20-a9b4-cc3f58dc8045.png">

-In most cases (49 out of the 65), the correct result was among the top 5 hits and for many (36 out of 65) it also had a post-test probability between 1% and 100%, but for 15 cases the correct result was below 5th in the list and had a post-test probability near 0.
+In most cases (49 out of the 75 = 65%), the correct result was among the top 5 hits and for many (36 out of 75 = 48%) it also had a post-test probability between 1% and 100%.
+On the other hand, for 15 cases (20%) the correct result was below 5th in the list and had a post-test probability near 0.

+**Conclusion:** LIRICAL shows high sensitivity in finding the causal genes for rare disease cases from [RGP](https://raregenomes.org/).

 ---